-Sub-subject: Customs and the WTO (World Trade Organization).
+Sub-subject: Customs and the WTO (World Trade Organisation).
 Syllabus:

 Objectives of the subject are to understand the

-Sample of the sub-subject (Customs and the World Trade Organization):
+Sample of the sub-subject (Customs and the World Trade Organisation):

-Sub-Subject Description (Customs and the World Trade Organization):
+Sub-Subject Description (Customs and the World Trade Organisation):

-In international trade, import licensing are administrative procedures that need the compliance of documentation to the administrative organization as a previous condition for importation of products.
+In international trade, import licensing are administrative procedures that need the compliance of documentation to the administrative organisation as a previous condition for importation of products.

-The Agreement on Import Licensing Procedures of the World Trade Organization refers to "import licensing should be simple, transparent and predictable."
+The Agreement on Import Licensing Procedures of the World Trade Organisation refers to “import licensing should be simple, transparent and predictable.”

 Customs valuation is a procedure applied by customs find out the “Customs value of imported products.”